-The expression of interest is designed to give all entities who may be interested, an opportunity to possibly engage in a potential public-private partnership arrangement in the future to provide investment in marine and port infrastructure, facilities and services and the management of operations based on the potential PPP model of development.
+The Expression of Interest is designed to give all entities who may be interested, an opportunity to possibly engage in a potential public-private partnership arrangement in the future to provide investment in marine and port infrastructure, facilities and services and the management of operations based on the potential PPP model of development.

-Potential investors are requested to propose business ideas that will support participation in a public-private-partnership landlord model project with the Port Authority of Trinidad and Tobago.
-The areas of participation would include cargo operations, regional cargo operations and cruise shipping operations.
+Potential investors are requested to propose business ideas that will support participation in a publicprivate-partnership landlord model project with the Port Authority of Trinidad and Tobago.
+The areas of participation would include cargo operations, regional cargo activities and cruise shipping operations.